AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/reporting.md

 >[!NOTE]
 >
->Les rapports préconfigurés ne sont pas gourmands en performances, mais il est toujours recommandé d’utiliser des instantanés quotidiens dans un environnement de production.
+>Les rapports préconfigurés n&#39;exigent pas beaucoup de performances, mais il est toujours recommandé d&#39;utiliser des instantanés quotidiens sur un environnement de production.
 If possible run these daily snapshots at a time of day when there is not much activity on your website; this can be defined with the `Daily snapshots (repconf.hourofday)` parameter for **Day CQ Reporting Configuration**; see [OSGI Configuration](/help/sites-deploying/configuring-osgi.md) for more details on how to configure this.

 #### Limites d’affichage {#display-limits}